ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 ## KRaft mode prerequisites

-For KRaft mode to work (for the controllers and the brokers to be able to identify each other), the CLUSTER_ID is hard-coded into the `docker-compose` file.
-You can use the `kafka-storage` command to generate a new UUID:
+For KRaft mode to work (for the controllers and the brokers to be able to identify each other), the `CLUSTER_ID` is hard-coded into the `docker-compose` file.

+If you wish to change this, you can use the `kafka-storage` command to generate a new UUID:

 ```bash
 docker-compose exec broker kafka-storage random-uuid